Mugdhashrivastava/Markdown-notes-by-Mugdha-Shrivastava/markdown.md

-# NOTE
+## NOTE

-    1. .md file is used to create markdown files. mainly used in githubs README too those README files are .md too
+    1. .md file is used to create markdown files. mainly used in githubs README those README files are .md too
+        .md is the file extension

     2. Here I have used an extension named Markdown Preview Enhanced available in vs code